lucatume/di52/README.md

 ## Binding and resolving implementations

 ### Concrete class binding
-The container can be set to resolve a request for an interface or a concrete class to a specific class.
+The container can be set to resolve a request for an interface or a concrete class to a specific class:

     $container->bind('InterfaceOne', 'ClassOne');